ClimateImpactLab/dscim-facts-epa/scripts/facts.runs/FACTS_TROUBLESHOOTING.md

 Problem:

-When running FACTS outside of a container, the output messages stop after "Setting up ZMQ queues" and FACTS seems to hang.
+When running FACTS, the output messages stop after "Setting up ZMQ queues" and FACTS seems to hang.

 Potential Solution:

 FACTS (specifically `radical`, the engine underlying FACTS) sets up its own virtual environment as a part of the run process.
 Some systems have specific versions of applications that cause the installation to fail.
 It is a known issue in `radical` that this failure will cause FACTS to hang.
 To check if this virtual environment has failed to install, wherever you are running FACTS (docker container or on your linux machine), find the default location of the engine at